Transwest website

 One of the major focuses in the Transwest project has been to establish and maintain the brand as an online authority in the industry by using timely, useful, and relevant content.
 To add search authority to each vehicle group, we created separate blogs for each.
 Posts are now categorized by vehicle group and linked from the group’s different content pages to increase visibility.
 And the brand as a whole enjoys an SEO boost from the increased authority at the group level, thanks to the single-domain strategy.

-SEO focused pillar pages
+SEO focused product pillar pages

-In addition to the blog and assisting Transwest staff to update the website’s copy, we also created pillar pages for makes, models, industries, and vehicle types.
+In addition to the blog and assisting Transwest staff to update the site’s copy, we also created pillar pages for makes, models, industries, and vehicle types.
 These pillar pages draw in broader search audiences and cross-promote related vehicles.
 They include SEO-friendly FAQs, granular details about the searched topic, images, and more to entice audiences to contact Transwest’s sales team to make a purchase.

 Custom, easy-to-use CMS